 The number of cases sentenced in the Magistrates' Court peaked at 99,723 in 2015–16.
 The COVID-19 pandemic caused delays in court proceedings from March 2020 onwards.
 These delays resulted in fewer cases being sentenced in the last two financial years.
 There were 64,653 cases sentenced in 2020–21, a decrease of 29.5% from the 91,649 cases sentenced in 2018–19.

 Note: Cases that received a criminal justice diversion plan are included in the graph.
-The criminal justice diversion plan is not a sentence, but it is included because it is an important disposition available in the Magistrates' Court.
+The criminal justice diversion plan is not a sentence, but it is an important disposition available in the Magistrates' Court.